borgbackup/borg/docs/faq.rst

     automated encrypted backups.
 Another option is to use key file based encryption with a blank passphrase.
 See :ref:`encrypted_repos` for more details.

+When backing up to remote servers, is data encrypted before leaving the local machine, or do I have to trust that the remote server isn't malicious?
+    Yes, everything is encrypted before leaving the local machine.

+If a backup stops mid-way, does the already-backed-up data stay there?
+I.e. does Attic resume backups?
+    Yes, during a backup a special checkpoint archive named ``<archive-name>.snapshot`` is saved every 5 minutes containing all the data backed-up until that point.
+This means that at most 5 minutes worth of data needs to be retransmitted if a backup needs to be restarted.